cpaelzer/cpaelzer.github.io/content/blogs/002-migration-with-changed-roms.md

                 +---------------------+
 ```

-So eventually this is something that falls back on the Distributions as part of the integration of those projects and the copatibility for upgrades, migrations and similar.
+Eventually this is something that falls back on the Distributions as part of the integration of those projects and the compatibility for upgrades, migrations and similar.

 ### Changing sizes but retaining migratability ###

 When I first understood all the implications the runway was too short (close to [Ubuntu 17.10](https://wiki.ubuntu.com/ArtfulAardvark/ReleaseSchedule) being released).
-So I reverted my ipxe changes and took a look how it is handled so far.
+I reverted my ipxe changes and took a look how it is handled so far.
 And to my surprise it seems that mostly people just hope it doesn't happen - there isn't a very clear solution to it.

-So first of all I added a [build time check](https://git.launchpad.net/~paelzer/ubuntu/+source/ipxe/commit/?id=6eb7e240412930d64878fcedd23969c929ae51b1) that will prevent any fix/change to accidentially change the sizes.
+First of all I added a [build time check](https://git.launchpad.net/~paelzer/ubuntu/+source/ipxe/commit/?id=6eb7e240412930d64878fcedd23969c929ae51b1) that will prevent any fix/change to accidentally change the sizes.
-But at least for the next release I needed a solution to not be forced to keep and outdated ipxe.
+But at least for the next release I needed a solution to not force us to keep an outdated ipxe.

 I discussed with several people and the obvious options were:

-* disable some features to again fit (you never know when it breaks, also I want Features :-))
+* disable some features to again fit (you never know when it breaks, also people generally want Features :-))
 * strip/shrink/... all that is done as part of the build process anyway
 * declare live migrations not supported (obvious no-go)